Presessional courses: Frequently Asked Questions

 An interactive classroom atmosphere will be maintained as we will be using live streaming for many sessions.

-For students studying in the UK, we will schedule face to face social activities to enable you to mix with other students and explore British culture.
+For students studying in the UK, we schedule face to face social activities to enable you to mix with other students and explore British culture.

 We also have an extensive welcome programme for when you arrive on campus, with particular activities for international students.
 This will ensure you are well prepared for your life and study in the UK.